cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 ---------

 Running Tasks Ahead of Time
-   To run a task now even though its prerequisites are not yet satisfied, just trigger it.
-Use `--wait` if you don't want the triggered front to continue immediately.
-The triggered task(s) will not re-run when the main flow front catches up.
+   To run a task even though its prerequisites are not satisfied, just trigger it.
+Use ``--wait`` if you don't want the new front to continue immediately.
+   Triggered task(s) will not re-run when the main flow front catches up.

 Regenerating Products Behind a Flow
    To re-run a sub-graph (e.g. because the original run was affected by a